Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 18.22.45 UTC
+- WIB: Senin, 1 September 2025 19.55.56 UTC
-- WITA: Senin, 1 September 2025 19.22.45 UTC
+- WITA: Senin, 1 September 2025 20.55.56 UTC
-- WIT: Senin, 1 September 2025 20.22.45 UTC
+- WIT: Senin, 1 September 2025 21.55.56 UTC

 Kutipan Inspiratif:
-"Two fundamentals of cool life  Walk like you are the king OR walk like you dont care ,who is the king."
+"Success is only meaningful and enjoyable if it feels like your own."

-Kategori: attitude
+Kategori: success